Mildywot/SongPi/README.md

 ### 1. Install Python

-Install Python by running 'python-3.12.3.exe', or from the Python website: https://www.python.org/downloads/release/python-3123/
+Install Python 3.12.3 from the Python website: https://www.python.org/downloads/release/python-3123/ (other Python versions probably work fine, just haven't tested them)

 ***Make sure that you select the 'add python.exe to PATH' option during the install.***

 ### 2. Run the Setup Script

 Double click '1st time setup.bat' and let the script run until it finishes, if you get an error then try run it again I reckon.
+The script creates a virtual environment in the current folder and installs four Python packages (pyaudio, shazamio, requests, and pillow screeninfo) using pip install.

 ***Once you've done the above setup the first time, you can just click the Start.bat file next time you want to run the program***